BeyondTrust - Secure Remote Access and Privileged Access Management

 Today, a person may have dozens, or even over a hundred, personal passwords to manage.
 In organizations, this number may be even higher, and also include embedded passwords within applications.
 The sheer number of passwords to manage generally means that, when left to humans, password practices are inadequately followed.
 Poor password hygiene, in turn, creates opportunities for malware and hacker exploits.

-While it’s not humanly possible (at least for most humans) to adhere to best practices in manually creating and changing passwords, password management tools can automate this process.
+It's not realistic for most people to adhere to best practices in manually creating and changing passwords.
+Password management tools can help by automating this process.

 Password Managers are software applications that enforce best practices for generating and securing passwords (such as by using encryption).
-By using a master password/key, the user can prompt the password manager to automatically pull the correct password from a database and authenticate into a system/software via form filling.
-Password managers can be cloud or browser-based, or could reside on the desktop.
+By using a master password/key, the user can prompt the password manager to automatically pull the correct password from a database and authenticate into a system/software via credential injection to fill the form.
+Password managers can be cloud or browser-based, or reside on the desktop.

 Enterprise Password Managers / Privileged Password Managers are a special subset of password managers used to manage credentials for enterprise privileged accounts (root, admin, etc.).